Write For Us

 Understand that all work on the site will be edited.
 Publishing quality work is a team effort here.
 Your articles may go through multiple levels of editing.
 This is a normal part of the process before articles go live to the public, so being comfortable with receiving and giving feedback is paramount.

 WHAT CAN I WRITE ABOUT?

-Quite frankly, editorials such as reviews, PPV/weekly show recaps, the best match of the week/month/year types of articles, or rumor pieces are not fitting for a site like ours.
-We have dabbled in trying these sorts of pieces in the past but found they did not perform well compared to our story pieces and it wasn’t worth the time or effort that goes into writing these sorts of pieces.
-Besides, readers can find pieces like this on countless other wrestling websites online.
+Quite frankly, editorials such as opinion pieces, reviews, PPV/weekly show recaps, rumor pieces, or the best match of the week/month/year types of articles are not fitting for a site like ours.
+We have dabbled in trying these sorts of pieces in the past but found they did not perform well compared to our story pieces and it wasn’t worth the time or effort that goes into writing these sorts of articles.
+Besides, readers can find pieces like this on countless other wrestling-related websites online.
 We deliver unique, entertaining factual information and interviews from a neutral or third-person point-of-view.
-Unless an opinion piece allows unique insight or access to the wrestling business, please do not send editorial pitches as these will be turned down.
-A good way to see what hits and what misses is to browse the articles we have already on the site.
+Unless an opinion piece allows unique insight or access to the wrestling business, please do not send opinion or editorial pitches as these will be turned down.
+A good way to see what hits and what misses is to browse the articles we have already on our site.

 HOW LONG DOES MY WORK NEED TO BE?

 While we don’t have a word count expectation, anywhere between 600 and 4000 words are the most suitable for online readership.

 When you submit your work to us, it can either go into the body of the e-mail or inside of a word document.
 We’ll handle all the formatting ourselves on the site.
 We also offer opportunities for more senior writers to have a login on the site where you can draft and edit your pieces directly onto the site.